apache/phoenix-site/site/source/src/site/markdown/secondary_indexing.md

 * <code>phoenix.index.failure.handling.rebuild</code> must be set to false to disable a mutable index from being rebuilt in the background in the event of a commit failure.

+#### BulkLoad Tool Limitation

+The BulkLoadTools (e.g. CSVBulkLoadTool and JSONBulkLoadTool) cannot presently generate correct updates to mutable secondary indexes when pre-existing records are being updated.
+In the normal mutable secondary index write path, we can safely calculate a Delete (for the old record) and a Put (for the new record) for each secondary index while holding a row-lock to prevent concurrent updates.
+In the context of a MapReduce job, we cannot effectively execute this same logic because we are specifically doing this "out of band" from the HBase RegionServers.
+As such, while these Tools generate HFiles for the index tables with the proper updates for the data being loaded, any previous index records corresponding to the same record in the table are not deleted.
+This net-effect of this limitation is: if you use these Tools to re-ingest the same records to an index table, that index table will have duplicate records in it which will result in incorrect query results from that index table.

+To perform incremental loads of data using the BulkLoadTools which may update existing records, you must drop and re-create all index tables after the data table is loaded.
+Re-creating the index with the `ASYNC` option and using `IndexTool` to populate and enable that index is likely a must for tables of non-trivial size.

+To perform incremental loading of CSV datasets that do not require any manual index intervention, the `psql` tool can be used in place of the BulkLoadTools.
+Additionally, a MapReduce job could be written to parse CSV/JSON data and write it directly to Phoenix; although, such a tool is not currently provided by Phoenix for users.

 ## Setup

 Non transactional, mutable indexing requires special configuration options on the region server and master to run - Phoenix ensures that they are setup correctly when you enable mutable indexing on the table; if the correct properties are not set, you will not be able to use secondary indexing.
 After adding these settings to your hbase-site.xml, you'll need to do a rolling restart of your cluster.